mjordan/bagit_indexer/README.md

 * I want to find all Bags with a specific Bagit version
 * I want to know which Bags have `fetch` URLs
 * I want to know which Bags have `fetch` URLs that point to a specific hostname
-* I have a Bag's identifier and I want to find what source directory the Bag is in
+* I have a Bag's identifier and I want to find what storage location/directory the Bag is in
 * I have a file, and I want to query Elasticsearch to see if its SHA-1 (or other) hash matches any that are in Bag
 * I want to know which Bags have a 'Bag-Group-Identifier' tag that contains the ID of a specific collection
 * I want to know which Bags use a specific [BagIt profile](https://github.com/ruebot/bagit-profiles)